 Surround yourself with good friends.

-Scientists who have studied the five blue zones (5 places where most centenarians in the world live) found that the key to longevity are diet, exercise, finding a purpose in life (an ikigai), and forming a broad circle of friends and good family relations.
+Scientists who have studied the five blue zones (5 places where most centenarians in the world live) found that the key to longevity is diet, exercise, finding a purpose in life (an ikigai), and forming a broad circle of friends and good family relations.

 Friends are the best medicine, there for confiding worries over a good chat, sharing stories that brighten your day, getting advice, having fun, dreaming … in other words, living.

 Nurture your friendships every day.